jiya-singhal/DevOps-Cloud-Notes/Microservices_Introduction.md

 ### Externalized Config

-* Store configs outside the app (not in code).
+* Store configs(like URLs, credentials) outside the app (not in code).
-* Easy to update without redeploying.
+* So you can update them without redeploying the app.
 * Example → Spring Cloud Config.

 ---